jeks313/ops-docs/21_logging.md

 2019-12-10 06:55:51.770 ERROR SomeExceptionMiddlewareHandler - Some Exception caught during processing
 ```

+Some different areas of context to include:

 - Request ID and user context.

 Include context that ties log lines for a single request together, include context that ties requests for a single session together, include context that ties requests for a single user together.
 Include all 3 - logging wizardry!

-- Application Context.
+- Application or envrionment context.

 Include context under which your application is running, pod name, server name, for example.
 Good logging systems might add this for you, but might not.

+- Code context.

-- Code context, include file, function, and line.
+Include file, function, and line.
 Be succinct though - no full filesystem paths on every line please!
 Best practice would see this included on non-happy path code paths - so errors, and failure events.
 Be mindful of the size of your log line.

 ## Stdout / Stderr